rustyio/dasht/README.md

   b.default_periods
 end
 ```
 Each dashboard can be filled with tiles that display various key metrics about the app.
 Each dashboard is split into a 12x12 grid.
 Tiles by default take up a 3x3 spot.
-This can be adjusted through a per-tile setting.
+The height and width of each tile can be adjusted with a per-tile setting.

 On the browser side, Dasht tries to make dashboards look nice with minimal effort in the following ways:

-+ The dashboard itself stretches to fill a full screen for most reasonable monitor sizes, even in portrait orientation.
++ The dashboard itself gracefully stretches to fill the entire screen for most reasonable monitor sizes, even in portrait orientation.
-+ Many tile elements are slightly transparent, so they look nice with any background color or image.
++ Tile elements are designed to be slightly transparent, so they look nice with any background color or image.
 + Dasht uses [Masonry](http://masonry.desandro.com/) to pack tiles into a reasonably compact and visually pleasing layout.
 + Text is automatically scaled up or down to be as large as possible while still fitting into available space.
 + Dasht is responsive and looks nice on mobile devices and tables.
 That said, the target platform is a large monitor.